dougeby/IntuneDocs/intune/windows-enroll.md

 Organizations that can use automatic enrollment can also configure [bulk enroll devices](windows-bulk-enroll.md) by using the Windows Configuration Designer app.

 **Multi-user support**<br>
 Devices that run the Windows 10 Creators Update, and are Azure Active Directory domain-joined, are now supported for multi-user management by Intune.
-This means that when different standard users log onto the device with their Azure AD credentials, they will receive any apps and policies that were assigned to their user name.
+When standard users log on with their Azure AD credentials, they receive apps and policies assigned to their user name.
 Users cannot currently use the Company Portal for self-service scenarios like installing apps.

 [!INCLUDE[AAD-enrollment](./includes/win10-automatic-enrollment-aad.md)]